seeseekey/picoboy-project-template/README.md

-# Project template for rp2040-hal
+# Project template for Picoboy

 This template is intended as a starting point for developing your own firmware based on the rp2040-hal.